Our self-guided walking tours introduce you to different aspects of Sydney’s history.

 City centre walks

-Convicts, soldiers, whalers and sailors all walked this route.
+Aboriginal people, sailors and whalers, convicts and soldiers have all walked this route.
 Remnants and traces of these early times can still be found among the bustling city streets.
 Places visited: Circular Quay, Millers Point, The Rocks.

 This tour takes you from Sydney Town Hall to what was once the industrial backyard of Sydney and today contains its Spanish Quarter and Chinatown.
 Includes what is arguably the most significant 20th century Aboriginal site in the local area.
 Places visited: Town Hall, Spanish Quarter, Chinatown Hyde Park.